lordoffox/adata/README.md

 ### Data struct

-Don't like others, adata's data struct defining has no keyword, just name(here item, player_v1 and player_v2).
-This is only way of defining objects in adata.
+Unlike other libraries, there is no keyword in adata data struct definition.
+All structs are names, e.g. the `item` in previous sample.
+This is the only way to define objects.
 Data struct consist of a name (here item, player_v1 and player_v2) and a list of fields.
 Each field has a type, a name, and optionally a default value.

 Data struct is forward and backwards compatibility.
 User can use **[delete]** on a field to mark it as deprecated as in the example above(player_v2), which will prevent the generation of accessors in the generated code, as a way to enforce the field not being used any more.
 For compatibility, user can add new fields in the schema **only** at the end of a data struct definition.